adibarra/hlt/project/README.md

 - **Text CNN**: This model uses 1D convolutional filters to capture local patterns in text, such as common word combinations or n-grams.
 It's a fast and effective approach for sentence-level classification tasks like sentiment analysis.

-- **BERT (Transformer-based Model)**: A fine-tuned version of `bert-base-uncased` from the Hugging Face Transformers library.
-BERT's contextual embeddings and bidirectional attention make it one of the most powerful tools for NLP tasks, including sentiment analysis.
+- **TinyBERT (Transformer-based Model)**: A distilled version of BERT from 'huawei-noah/TinyBERT_General_4L_312D' of the Hugging Face Transformers Library.
+It is 7.5x smaller and 9.4x faster, while retaining comparable performance to its predecessor, as per the paper <a href="https://arxiv.org/abs/1909.10351"> TinyBERT: Distilling BERT for Natural Language Understanding </a>

 These models were trained and evaluated on real-world sentiment datasets, and their performances were compared using standard classification metrics.
 Our goal was to understand the trade-offs between model complexity, training time, and accuracy in sentiment prediction.